zakriyarahman/code-test/README.md

-Hello ____!
+Hello Zak!
 Thank you for considering joining the Lawline team.
 Below is a coding exercise that will allow you to highlight your skills.

 You have up to 48 hours to submit, however, we respect your time and expect this to only take a few hours.
 Please make